-Labour productivity Total number of worked hours on the farm in relation to farm size (proxied by turnover) totlab (see first row) / Q10SQ1 Work satisfaction Satisfaction level of the farmer with his/her working conditions This indicator could only be calculated, if data from the additional survey on working conditions was available together with the data of the LIFT large-scale farmer survey.
+Labour produ uctivity Total number of worked hours on the farm in relation to farm size (proxied by turnover) totlab (see first row) / Q10SQ1 Work satisfac ction Satisfaction level of the farmer with his/her working conditions This indicator could only be calculated, if data from the additional survey on working conditions was available together with the data of the LIFT large-scale farmer survey.
 This was only the case in the Austrian case study regions, where results of this indicator are presented.
 (Sum of QA24 to QA28) / 5 QA24: How do you rate your level of satisfaction concerning your daily work in general (over the past 5 years)?
 [Level of satisfaction concerning your daily work] (scale 0 to 5) QA25: How do you rate your level of satisfaction concerning your work life balance in general (over the past 5 years)?
 [Level of satisfaction concerning your work life balance] (scale 0 to 5) QA26: How do you rate your level of satisfaction concerning being a farmer in general (over the past 5 years)?
 [Level of satisfaction concerning being a farmer] (scale 0 to 5) QA27: How do you rate your level of satisfaction related to be free to make decisions in general (over the past 5 years)?
 [Level of satisfaction related to be free to make decisions] (scale 0 to 5) QA28: How do you rate your level of satisfaction concerning your quality of life in general (over the past 5 years)?
 [Level of satisfaction concerning your quality of life in general (over the past 5 years)?
 [Level of satisfaction concerning your quality of life in general (over the past 5 years)?
-[Level of satisfaction concerning your quality of life] (scale 0 to 5) ider web diagrams) totlab (see first row) / q11_sqtot Further potential indicato rs (not displayed by default in s pider web diagrams) Labour productivity (land) Total number of worked hours on the farm per ha of UAA (for TF 1, 2, 3, 4 - see Table 24) totlab (see first row) / q11_sqtot Labour productivity (livestock) Total number of worked hours on the farm per livestock unit (for TF 5, 6, 7, 8 - see Table 24) totlab (see first row) / number of LSU calculated with Eurostat coefficients (see Table 9) Total jobs (AWU) Number of worked hours from hired members (tothiredlab) [Q17SQ3a5_Q17sq4_SQ001 (52 - Q17SQ3a5_Q17sq5_SQ001)] Q16
+[Level of satisfaction concerning your quality of life in general (over the past 5 years)?
+Further pote ntial indicato rs (not displayed by default in s pider web diagrams) Labour (land) productivity Total number of worked hours on the farm per ha of UAA (for TF 1, 2, 3, 4 - see Table 24) totlab (see first row) / q11_sqtot Labour (livestock) productivity Total number of worked hours on the farm per livestock unit (for TF 5, 6, 7, 8 - see Table 24) totlab (see first row) / number of LSU calculated with Eurostat coefficients (see Table 9) Total jobs (AV Number of worked hours from hired members (tothiredlab) [Q17SQ3a5_Q17sq4_SQ001 (52 - Q17SQ3a5_Q17sq5_SQ001)] Q16

-Note: indicators denoted with an asterisk () were inverted, so that a higher value corresponds to higher performance.
+Note: indicators denoted with an asterisk (\) were inverted, so that a higher value corresponds to higher performance.